dennishamrick/z-nome_hunt/README.md

 `chromosome_name`: The chromosome number or name your region of interest comes from.
 `start_site`: The starting point for your sequence.

-The original Z-HUNT and MZ-HUNT code that formed the basis for this project can be found here: https://github.com/Ho-Lab-Colostate/zhunt/tree/master Useful background reading can be found here: https://github.com/Ho-Lab-Colostate/zhunt/tree/master/docs
+The original Z-HUNT and MZ-HUNT code that formed the basis for this project can be found here:\n https://github.com/Ho-Lab-Colostate/zhunt/tree/master Useful background reading can be found here: https://github.com/Ho-Lab-Colostate/zhunt/tree/master/docs